dd32/td-gh-ex/readme.txt

 Source: http://genericons.com

 == Changelog ==
+= 1.1 =
+* All options in the customizer are now instantly live-previewed with postMessage.
+* Add support for selective refresh in the customizer for widgets, and generated colors.
+* Redraw the background canvas when the page is resized to avoid pixelization.
+* Add a social menu.
+* Improve keyboard navigation (although this still needs additional work).
+* Update Genericons to version 3.4.1.

 = 1.0.1 =
 * Minor styling bugfixes
 * Fix link color contrast on sticky posts.